 As many of you know, Life-Link imports a somewhat limited number of Dynafit bindings every year.
 The units sell out and are hard to find in the fall, and new models such as the Vertical series arrive slow.
 The folks at Life-Link tell me that this years crop of bindings is coming in sooner than later, and many are already here on the “dock.”
 Dynafit is becoming ever more popular, and should continue that trend now that “big mountain” skiers are finding out you can mount a set on a pair of big planks and thus trim weight from what can sometimes be a hefty load.
 Ergo, when your movie sponsorship deals run out and the sound of that last free helicopter fades into the distance — go Dynafit!

 Here at Wild Snow we’ve been making quite a few behind-the-scene improvements.
-I just got done creating a link index in the famous Dynafit FAQ, and continue adding older backcountry skiing blog posts to the archive (nearly done with March 2005).
+I just got done creating a link index in our famous binding FAQs (see menu above) and continue adding older backcountry skiing blog posts to the archive.
 Our advertisers are still excited about representing themselves to all you blog readers, so a big thanks for stopping by and checking things out.
 We’ve got lots of gear blogs coming up, including backcountry skiing binding details for both the old and the new.

 The ISSW (International Snow Science Workshop) was completed in Telluride, Colorado a few days ago.
 I asked one participant what sort of undercurrent themes ran through the event this year.
 “I heard a lot about avalanche instruction, and how it appears many people are not applying their knowledge to make good decisions,” he said, “instead, people with avy education are still going out and rolling the dice.”